EVEREST BASE CAMP: Trek 2019

 This once-in-a-lifetime trip to Everest Base Camp offers a unique Himalayan experience to exercise body and mind while hiking through some of the most beautiful and unique scenery, customs, and people in the world.
 The trip begins in the busy city of Kathmandu.
 From there, the group flies to the Himalayan airport of Lukla to begin the trek to Everest Base Camp.
 Each of the next 11 days offers different challenges, views, and adventures.

-The cost of $2950 includes all transportation to and from Kathmandu airport, our Sherpa home stay on April 28 and May 10, all teahouse lodging and food during the trek, guides and porters, roundtrip flights from Kathmandu to Lukla (approximately 45 minute flights in small aircraft), trekking permits, and park permits.
+The cost includes all transportation to and from Kathmandu airport, our Sherpa home stay on April 28 and May 10, all teahouse lodging and food during the trek, guides and porters, roundtrip flights from Kathmandu to Lukla (approximately 45 minute flights in small aircraft), trekking permits, and park permits.
 It does not include flights to and from Kathmandu, travel insurance with Himalayan helicopter rescue (required), excessive alcohol (not recommended anyway at altitude), and any personal items.
 Most participants only spend extra money on souvenirs and personal items during the trip, and Nepali rupees are easily obtained from ATMs or with our Sherpa family with no transaction fees.

 May 1: Acclimatization Day.
 Trek from Namche Bazaar to Kyangjuma; Breakfast in teahouse (acclimatization day!); Start trek (2.5-3.5 hours only), Lunch at teahouse; Afternoon – rest, relax, and acclimatize.
 This is not a strenuous day, only a few hundred feet in elevation, so catch your breath and sleep.
 (Namche Bazaar 11,200 ft -> Kyangjuma 11,876 ft, 3 miles, easy uphill)